 Jamaican Style Slow-Cooked Curry Lamb with Okra & Potatoes

-I love lamb and for this recipe, I slow-cooked the leg over 5h with fragrant spices then transfer it to the finger-licking good vegetable curry.
+I love lamb and for this recipe, I slow-cooked the leg over 5h along with fragrant spices then transferred it to the finger-licking good vegetable curry.
 This way all the ingredients are cooked to their best giving us a delicious dish with many textures and flavours.
 Be careful on the spice or wash it down with some Jamaican beer, the choice is yours!

 Ingredients for Slow-Cooked Lamb: